The Kitchen Coalition

 Instructions

-• While the dough is rising, combine the softened (almost melted) butter, brown sugar, cinnamon and fine sea salt in a small bowl until smooth.
+• Brown Sugar Cinnamon-Orange Filling: While the dough rises, mix the softened butter, brown sugar, cinnamon, orange zest, and fine sea salt until smooth and spreadable.

 Nutrition